What is the compatibility of each Dr. Bach Flower with the others?

 All thirty-eight Flowers may be combined with each other.

-In comparison with homeopathic remedies, for instance, Bach Flowers form a harmonious group or family.
+In comparison with homeopathic remedies, for instance, Dr. Bach Flowers form a harmonious group or family.
 Bach called them "the happy fellows of the plant world."
 Even Flowers that represent opposite states of mind can and sometimes must be used together when both states are present at the same time.

 The coexistence of two opposite behavior patterns is a common problem because one pattern frequently compensates for the other.